-Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double the recipe and make a stack for those rainy day moments.
+Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double or triple the recipe and make a stack for your future meals.

-As a cold sandwich wrap: They roll beautifully into a wrap.
-I usually fill my tortilla with a mixture of salad ingredients, grated cheese and cold meats such as ham or salami, but any filling of your choice is doable.
+They roll beautifully into a sandwich wrap filled with a mixture of salad ingredients, grated cheese and cold meats such as ham or salami, or any of your favourite sandwich fillings.
 Simply cover the rolled tortilla with plastic wrap and chill until needed.

 The tortilla stays soft and palatable even after a few hours in the refrigerator, providing they are covered well.

-Enjoy a warm breakfast burrito wrap!
-Fill the flour tortilla with some freshly made scrambled eggs.
+Enjoy a warm breakfast burrito wrap by filling the flour tortilla with some freshly made scrambled eggs.
 Add some sprinkled cheese, sliced onions and some hot sauce.
 Roll the tortilla, bringing in the sides too.
 Cover with plastic wrap and pop it in the microwave for 15 minutes to warm up the tortilla.

-As a toasted quesadilla: Heat up a frying pan or a panini.
+To make a toasted quesadilla by heating up a frying pan or a panini machine.
 Between two cooked flour tortillas, sprinkle some grated cheese, sliced onions, sliced pickled jalapeños, fresh coriander/cilantro and store-bought or homemade fajita seasoning.

-To mop up a curry or dhal: Indian bread such as roti or chapati have a soft texture similar to this flour tortilla recipe, although not an authentic version, they do the job as far as mopping up the curry or Chana Dhal sauces.
+Warm gluten-free flour tortillas are excellent to mop up the sauces in curries or dhals.
+Indian bread such as roti or chapati has a soft texture similar to this flour tortilla recipe, although not an authentic version, these flour tortillas do the job well to capture the warm sauces for Indian or Middle Eastern dishes.

-Used to hold various warm fillings: These are ideally served to hold typical Mexican/Tex-Mex warm dishes such as Crispy Pork Carnitas, Fajitas, Chipotle chicken or Chilli con Carne.
-They are then topped with different condiments such as cheese, lettuce, tomatoes, avocadoes and sour cream, plus hot sauce (depending on how spicy you like it).
+These gluten-free flour tortillas are ideally served to hold typical Mexican/Tex-Mex warm dishes such as Crispy Pork Carnitas, Fajitas, Chipotle chicken or any of your favourite dishes.
+Each filling can be topped with endless condiments like cheese, lettuce, tomatoes, avocadoes sliced raw onions, grilled peppers and/or sour cream, plus hot sauce (depending on how spicy you like it).